envkey/envkey-source/README.md

 Now your server will keep its configuration securely and automatically in sync.

 If you're using envkey-source on a **CI server**, the process is much the same.
 Set `ENVKEY` environment variable in your CI interface, then run `eval $(envkey-source)` before running tests.

-### Overriding Vars

-By default, envkey-source will not overwrite existing environment variables or additional variables set in a `.env` file.
-This can be convenient for customizing environments that otherwise share the same configuration.
-But if you do want EnvKey vars to take precedence, use the `--force` / `-f` flag.
-You can read more about this topic in the [docs](https://docs.envkey.com/overriding-envkey-variables.html).

-### Working Offline

-envkey-source can cache your encrypted config so that you can still use it while offline.
-Just use the `--cache` flag, and your config will still be available (though possibly not up-to-date) the next time you lose your internet connection.

 ## Other EnvKey Libraries